OpertusMundi/postgresql-cluster.helm/README.md

 backend-role: master
 ```

-The labels requested for the PVC for the archive directory for the master:
+The labels requested for the PVC for the archive directory:
 ```yaml
 app.kubernetes.io/name: postgresql-cluster
 app.kubernetes.io/instance: {{releaseName}}